 These activities are similar to what you’ll find at the Santa Claus Village.

-If you have, or are planning to meet Santa in Lapland, or visit the Official Santa Post Office IN the Santa Village, there’s no reason to spend too much time in these Santa Park activities or it may confuse the kids.
+If you have, or are planning to meet the OFFICIAL Santa in Lapland, or visit the Official Santa Post Office IN the Santa Village, there’s no reason to spend too much time doing these Santa Park activities, or it may confuse the kids.